My Garden - Before And After

 That's why we take a break between waterings, and also why we amend the soil further than just the planting hole - because we want the roots to head out further in search of more food and water.

 Likewise, if we don't allow some insect- and disease-infested leaves to remain on our plants, then what will attract the beneficial insects and microorganisms to help us keep those problems under control next year?

 Now that same view looks like this, with dozens and dozens of varieties of fruits, vegetables, herbs and flowers.

-Three years later, I have very few pest problems in the garden, while an abundance of delicious foods are starting to come on strong (I ate my first apples and pears last year - and the raspberries are still coming!).
+Three years later, I have very few pest problems in the garden, while an abundance of delicious foods are starting to come on strong (I ate my first apples and pears last year!).

 Other than year one, I've achieved this while spending only about 1 day per month in the garden because I took the initial time to prepare the soil properly, and since then, have partnered with nature to do a lot of the work for me 🙂

 Here's a 30-second video I shot while we were harvesting back in August...